-In this second step of our WordPress WooCommerce tutorial, you need to select the payment platforms that you will integrate with your WooCommerce store.
-You would find the following two options:
+In this second step of our WordPress WooCommerce tutorial, you must select the payment platforms you will integrate with your WooCommerce store.
+You will find the following two options:

 While PayPal is convenient, Stripe offers lower commissions.
 These two options offer a choice to your customers.
 In addition, the customers can complete the transactions without leaving the checkout page.

 If you click Offline payments, you will find more traditional payment methods such as: